Audiveris/audiveris/docs/_pages/ui_tools/chords.md

 ## Chords
 {: .no_toc }

-You should know by now that clicking on a note selects that note rather than its containing chord (this is the rule known as "_member over ensemble_").
+We should know by now that clicking on a note selects that note rather than its containing chord (this is the rule known as "_member over ensemble_").
-However, by selecting one or several notes, you can indirectly select and act on these chords.
+However, by selecting one or several notes, we can indirectly select and act on these chords.

 This is made possible via the usual popup menu which can provide a specific `Chords...` sub-menu, whose content tightly depends on the chords configuration.